Awungia112/Chrome_extension/README.md

 # Chrome Extension Starter

-A simple Chrome extension template with basic functionality to get started quickly.
+A simple Chrome extension template with basic functionality to get started quickly, This  Chrome (Manifest V3) browser extension  lets the user submit a “challenge string” and a difficulty level d (number of leading zero hex-digits).
 ## Requirements
 - Google Chrome (latest version)
 - Node.js (v14 or higher) - only for development